PrestaShop/ps-project-metrics/README.md

 Symfony 5 application that collects and displays

-- GitHub pull request review statistics
+- PrestaShop Maintainers review daily stats statistics
-- GitHub waiting pull request statistics
+- PrestaShop "Waiting for..." daily total stats
+- PrestaShop "Waiting for review" for how long snapshots

 ## Install